crcn/cupboard/README.md

  	cupboard publish my-app "my commit message"

-will call the publish command specified in git+npm, which happens to commit, and push my-app to both GIT, and NPM.
+will call the publish command specified in the template git+npm, which happens to commit, and push my-app to both GIT, and NPM.